 Turtle Swim Lessons

 Stroke Readiness.
 Suitable for students who have passed Tadpole and/or can meet the prerequisites.
-Children should be comfortable in 3.5’ - 4’ of water, float on their back and front independently, swim front crawl with arm strokes and kick for 5 yards.
+Children should be comfortable in the 3.5-4ft of water, float on their back and front independently, swim front crawl with arm strokes and kick for 5 yards.
 Objectives include: gliding with push off, coordinating components of the front and back crawl, elementary backstroke, treading water, bobbing, basics of diving and more.

 Stroke Development.
 Suitable for swimmers who have passed Turtle and/or can meet the prerequisites.
-Children at this level should be comfortable in deep water, swim front crawl with rhythmic breathing for 20 yards, swim back crawl for 20 yards, tread water for 30 seconds and complete a dive from the seated position.
-Objectives include: deep water bobbing, rotary breathing, diving from side of pool, building endurance by swimming distances, the basics of breast stroke, side stroke, turning at the wall and more.
+Children at this level should be comfortable in deep water; swim front crawl with rhythmic breathing for 20 yards, swim back crawl for 20 yards, tread water for 30 seconds, and complete a dive from the seated position.
+Objectives include: deep water bobbing, rotary breathing, diving from the side of the pool, building endurance by swimming distances, the basics of breaststroke, side stroke, turning at the wall and more.

 Porpoise Swim Lessons

-Stroke Refinement.
-For swimmers who have passed Minnow and/or can meet the prerequisites.
+Stroke Refinement For swimmers who have passed Minnow and/or can meet the prerequisites.
 Children at this level should be comfortable in deep water, swim front crawl with rhythmic breathing for 25 yards, swim back crawl for 25 yards, tread water for 1 minute and complete a dive from the standing position.
-Objectives include: alternate breathing, elementary backstroke, dolphin kick, diving from a diving board and more.
+Objectives include: alternate breathing, elementary backstroke, dolphin kick, diving from the board and more.

-Swimmers should be able to dive into deep water, perform the 4 basic swim strokes for 15 yards each and tread water for 1 minute.
-Objectives will vary according to the student’s needs and level.
-Objectives include: approach and hurdle on diving board, enhancing strokes, butterfly stroke, flip turns, breast and side stroke turns, stroke enhancement, endurance training and diving.
+Swimmers should be able to dive into deep water preform the 4 basic strokes for 15 yards each and tread water for 1 minute.
+Objectives will vary according to the students needs and level.
+Objectives include: approach and hurdle on the diving board, enhancing strokes, butterfly stroke, flip turns, breast and side stroke turns, stroke enhancement, endurance training and diving.

 This class is suitable for teens and adults at the beginner level.
 The instructor will develop individual lesson plans for each participant.
 Participants will gain confidence in their swimming skills and learn safety in and around the water.

 Level I- Divers will learn diving safety, shallow and deep dives, and competitive diving entries.
-Students must be able to swim one complete lap before taking this class.
+Students must be able to swim one complete lap before taking the class.